bancika/diy-layout-creator/Manual.md

   * On **Windows** run the installer wizard and follow the steps
   * On **Linux/Unix** (will also work on **Mac OSX** if not using the OSX dedicated build): extract the entire ZIP file into a separate directory, open the terminal, change the directory to the directory where all the files are extracted (**cd `<`path to diylc3`>`**) and type **./run.sh**
-  * On **Mac OSX** you will need to allow 3rd party apps and then run the application package.

 ### User interface ###